If you invest in residential property, how can you be sure that it’s going to work out for you?

 • The quality of the dwelling: good natural light especially in living rooms, privacy (visual and noise), security, logical floor plan, attractive architectural style (inside and out), car park on title if it’s an apartment, structurally sound building and so forth.

-Therefore, before you invest, make sure that property has demonstrated strong performance in the past.
+Therefore, before you invest, make sure that the property has demonstrated strong performance in the past.

 As I said above, the quality of your investments will determine how successful/wealthy you will be.